The Iowa AP Index

 Number of graduates

 The number of AP exams administered per school and number of graduating seniors per school were provided by the Iowa Department of Education or the school.
-The number of graduates for a high school, as reported by the Iowa Department of Education, includes all students who received a diploma in the 2020-2021 school year from the attending building.
+The number of graduates for a high school, as reported by the Iowa Department of Education, includes all students who received a diploma in the 2021-2022 school year from a public school.

 For reference, an AP Index of 1.00 means that the number of AP exams for that school equals the number of graduates.
 A high AP Index is a reflection that a school has developed a culture that is supportive of student participation in AP courses and exams.
 The Iowa AP Index provides a fair comparison of AP opportunity across school size.

-The 2022 Iowa AP Index is based on the AP exams taken in May 2021 and school graduates in May/June 2021.
-217 schools had at least one student take an AP exam in 2021.
+The 2023 Iowa AP Index is based on the AP exams taken in May 2022 and school graduates in May/June 2022.
+221 Iowa schools had at least one student take an AP exam in 2022.

 The Iowa AP Index for all public high schools in Iowa